maharmstone/btrfs/README.md

     ls /sys/fs/btrfs/*/features/

 If you see any of the flags listed above as being unsupported, it won't work.

-* I can't read from or write to a particular file!

-Make sure it's not compressed, which isn't yet supported.
+As of Linux 4.7, the only unsupported flags are that for RAID 5/6, and the readonly flag for the new free-space cache.

 * The filenames are weird!
 or